 Initially, you may be tempted to accept any type of project you are offered.
 However, try to choose assignments that dovetail with your expertise and professional interests, and will enable you to build new skills and expand your professional network.

 In the long term, being selective can help you build relationships with the clients who are likely to offer projects that you find most fulfilling.

 Businesses of all sizes hire consultants as a way to tap specialized expertise at the right time.
 And in today’s economy, employers are willing to pay well for highly skilled talent.
 So, if you have the right technical knowledge and experience, plus solid interpersonal skills, you’ll likely find success at building a potentially lucrative career in consulting.

 If you’re looking for flexible jobs and believe consulting is the right avenue for you, consider reaching out to a staffing firm to get your new career underway.

 A reputable agency can help you to identify projects most closely aligned with your abilities and career interests, and place you quickly in assignments that are a good match for your abilities.

 For more information about the consulting career path, visit our Consulting Career Resources page to learn about financial consulting careers, how to find assignments that work for you and more.
-Also, see this article for an overview of different types of consulting positions to help you decide which would likely be the best fit for you.
+Also, read about common type of consulting positions to help you decide which would likely be the best fit for you.